NPaspallis/CO1417/week12-capstone-wordle/Wordle.md

 ['arose', 'aeros', 'soare']
 ```

-### First (70%+)
+### First (70%)
-* Build a function ``check`` which given a secret word, and a test word, it realizes Wordle's rules to return a
+* Build a function ``check(secret, check_word)`` which given a secret word, and a test word, it realizes Wordle's rules to return a
 list of colors accordingly.
 The colors are either 'gray', 'yellow' or 'green' with the standard Wordle's semantics:
     - 'gray' if the checked character does not appear in the secret word
-    - 'yellow' if the checked character does appear in the secret word, but not in the same position
+    - 'yellow' if the checked character does appear in the secret word, but not in the correct position
     - 'green' if the checked character matches the character at the same position in the secret word.
 * For example see the following sample runs.